Jam Feroz: Defeat of Jam Salahuddin

 After gathering a large number of troops from Northern and central Sindh along with the contingent of Mughals led by Mehtar Sambel, Darya Khan proceeded to meet Jam Salahuddin.
 The latter wanted to anticipate his adversary, but his minister Haji advised him to remain where he was and to depute him to go and fight with his enemy and Salahuddin agreed to go along.
-Shortly after, the battle commenced and many brave soldiers were killed on both sides.
+Shortly after the battle commenced, and many soldiers were killed on both sides.

 Darya Khan's forces were apparently defeated and his army fled.
 Thus Haji, while still on his horse, wrote a letter to his master informing him of their victory.
-As night fell, he could not pursue the flying forces of the enemy.
+As night fell, he could not pursue the fleeing forces of the enemy.
 The messengers with the letters fell into the hands of Darya Khan, who instantly changed the contents of a letter declaring the news of the defeat of Salahuddin’s army at the hands of Darya Khan, and a piece of advice that as the enemy was strong, he (Salahuddin) should leave Thatta with his family and that Haji would meet him at the village of Chach Khan (now Badin).
 Upon receipt of the letter, Salahuddin left the place and crossed the river and was deprived of his kingdom.
 His reign had lasted eight months.

 Reinstatement of Jam Feroz to throne

 Though Jam Feroz reigned undisturbed, he entertained secret fears of Darya Khan.
-As a precautionary measure he enlisted in his service Kibak Arghun and a large number of men belonging to the tribes of Mughuls, who had during his reign, left Shahbeg Arghun and came to Thatta.
+As a precautionary measure he enlisted in his service Kibak Arghun and a large number of men belonging to the tribes of Mughuls, who had during his reign left Shahbeg Arghun and come to Thatta.
 Feroz gave them quarters to live, known as "Mughal-Warah".
 He secretly flattered himself for his policy in securing the services of intrepid men to check Darya Khan, but he never for a minute imagined what ruins these men were destined to bring on him.
 For, it was through some of these men that Shahbeg Arghun, ruler of Kandahar was induced to invade and conquer Sindh on 21 December 1520, which resulted in the replacement of the Samma Dynasty of rulers by that of Arghun.
 Darya Khan died while fighting.

 After the conquest of Sindh by Shahbeg argun, Jam Feroz, who had fled to Pir Ar, on the other side of the river Indus surrendered.
 Shahbeg handed back Thatta and country up to Lakhi hills to Jam Feroz and occupied the rest of Sindh.
 After the death of Shahbeg argun in 1524 his son Shah Hassan decided to get rid of Jam Feroz.
 Mannek wazir and Shaikh Ibrahi, the son-in-law of Jam Feroz, organised a fleet to prevent the Arguns from crossing the river.
 The samma fleet was no match for experienced Arguns and was attacked and drowned along with their commanders.
 Jam Feroz once again abandoned Thatta in September 1524 and left for Kutch.